Hamzaiscooly/Python-Projects-for-Beginners/README.md

 - Learn new techniques by doing!

 If you're learning Python and asking yourself:
-> *“How do I start making real things?”*
+> *“How do I start making simple projects”*

-This is the place for you.
+This is the place for you!
 These projects will help build your confidence and teach you how to think like a programmer — step by step.

 ---
 ## ▶️ How to Use